First-Year, Undeclared, Bachelor of University Studies, and students transitioning between majors are advised at the Gateway Student Success Center.

 - Be the parent/s or legal guardian/s of a child/children and have associated child care expenses

-- Authorize the Child Care Committee to verify enrollment and grades
+- Authorize staff to verify grades

 - Participate in program assessments, interviews, focus groups